-We never raced around the world, took the shortest route or looked for shortcuts.
-We wandered, stopped wherever a place had something to offer, and worked along the way.
-That's why it took years — to explore and really get to know the countries and people we met, not just ride from A to B.
+We never raced around the world, looked for the shortest route or took shortcuts.
+We zig-zagged, stopped wherever a place had something to give, and worked along the way.
+That's why the trip took years: we lived on the road, much of it on a bicycle, for half a decade.

 "I hitchhiked more than 20,000 km and set foot in 25 countries with my thumb up."

-Hitchhiking, I covered thousands of kilometres — no real plans, usually no map.
-I loved the uncertainty, and I still do: reaching a new country with a new currency and a new language, with no research done, made me feel alive.
+Thousands of kilometres with no real plans, no maps and no bookings.
+Loving the uncertainty, the "what happens next"; that thrill of the unknown still moves me.
+Reaching a new country, with a new currency and a new language, made me feel alive.

 Ilze

-The road led me to Riga, where I met Ilze, who became my companion for much of the journey.
-A month later she handed in her resignation and we carried on together through Europe and Morocco, until we flew to Southeast Asia at the end of 2011.
+The road led me to Riga, where I met Ilze, who would become my companion for much of the journey.

 Southeast Asia